korbinian90/MRSI.jl/README.md

 ## Work with the source code

+This downloads the package to the `.julia/dev` directory, usually in `home` directory.
+The source code can be easily modified and used.

 ```julia
 import Pkg; Pkg.dev(url="https://github.com/korbinian90/MRSI.jl")
 using Revise # makes sure that changed code is immediately available in running session